Food Finds: Humble Restaurant in Webster Dishes Up Guatemalan Comfort Food

 Atitlan Guatemalan Food is open seven days a week from 11 a.m. to 11 p.m.

-Mario Sebastian-Berry is a wine and spirits vendor who has been in the hospitality industry since 2002.
+Mario-Sebastian Berry is a wine and spirits vendor who has been in the hospitality industry since 2002.
 Currently, he represents Blanco, Texas-based Andalusia Whiskey Co. and multiple wine labels.
-Somehow, he also finds time to be Houston Food Finder’s social media manager.
+Somehow, he also finds time to be Houston Food Finder’s associate editor and social media manager.